jairov4/firevm/README.md

 # How works?

-This tool is inspired in Firecraker's Ignite project which provided a similar idea focused on VMs targeted to run in Firecracker.
+FireVM tool is inspired in Firecraker's Ignite project which provided a similar idea focused on VMs targeted to run in Firecracker only.
 Our goal in firevm is to ignite slim and generic cloud VM images suitable for a wider range of hypervisors like KVM and Hyper-V.